rollerd/aws_autoscale_etcd_cluster/README.md

 There are definitely improvements that could be made to this setup and Ill hopefully have more time to work on sorting out bugs and more in-depth options, but for now its an easy way to get one of the more annoying pieces of something like a manually built Kubernetes cluster going.

 ###### TODO
-- Fix/make the returns in the inner functions more robust/actually mean something to the calling function
+- Clean up the Lambda Python script :(

 - Add some alerting to let users know if the lambda script fails